RafikOppressed/IT_BA_tests/README.md

 For training and testing myself
 <br>
 I am just at the beginning of my IT career and do my first steps on web-coding
+<br> Let this doc will be my "dairy"